dathbe/MMM-CustomText/README.md

 ### Posting a message via notification

-You can update the message displayed by this module using a `OWNMESSAGE_UPDATE` notification.
+You can update the message displayed by this module using a `CUSTOMTEXT_UPDATE` notification.
 Pass the `message` and, if you have more than one instance of the module, the `uniqueID` of the instance in a json object:

 ```json
 {